-4.6.4.4 Market Squid
+4.6.5 Harvest Control Rule for Market Squid

 The MSY Control Rule for market squid is founded generally on conventional spawning biomass "per recruit" model theory.
 Specifically, the MSY Control Rule for market squid is based on evaluating (throughout a fishing season) levels of egg escapement associated with the exploited population.
 The estimates of egg escapement are evaluated in the context of a "threshold" that is believed to represent a minimum level that is considered necessary to allow the population to maintain its level of abundance into the future (i.e., allow for "sustainable" reproduction year after year).
-In practical terms, the Egg Escapement approach can be used to evaluate the effects of fishing mortality (F) on the spawning potential of the stock, and in particular, to examine the relation between the stock's reproductive output and candidate proxies for the fishing mortality that results in MSY ($F{\rm MSY}$).
+In practical terms, the Egg Escapement approach can be used to evaluate the effects of fishing mortality (F) on the spawning potential of the stock, and in particular, to examine the relation between the stock's reproductive output and candidate proxies for the fishing mortality that results in MSY (F{MSY}).

-The fishing mortality (F{MSY}) that results in a threshold level of egg escapement of at least 30 percent will be used initially as a proxy for MSY.
-However, it is important to note that the level of egg escapement will be reviewed on an intermittent basis as new information becomes available concerning the dynamics of the stock and fishery, to ensure that the proposed threshold meets its objective as a long-term, sustainable biological reference point for this marine resource.
+The fishing mortality (F{MSY}) that results in a threshold level of egg escapement of at least 30 percent is used as a proxy for MSY.
+The level of egg escapement has been reviewed on an intermittent basis in California as new information becomes available concerning the dynamics of the stock and fishery, to ensure that the proposed threshold meets its objective as a long-term, sustainable biological reference point for this marine resource.
 This is not a trivial exercise, given the need for ongoing research regarding the biology of this species, which may result in revised recommendations in the future.
-Ultimately, the market squid fishery can operate freely, within the constraints of currently adopted regulations as dictated by the CDFG (e.g., annual landings cap, weekend closures, closed areas) and NMFS, as long as egg escapement is equal to, or greater than, the threshold value.
-Assessments will be conducted on a yearly basis for the first two years (2002-04) and on a multi-year basis beginning in 2005.
-In the event that egg escapement is determined to be below the 30 percent threshold for two successive years, then a point-of-concern would be triggered under the FMP's management framework, and the Council could consider moving market squid from Monitored to Active management status.
+Currently, the market squid fishery operates freely, within the constraints of state regulations as dictated by the states (e.g., annual landings cap, weekend closures, closed areas) and NMFS and potentially treaty tribes., In the event that egg escapement is determined to be below the 30 percent threshold for two successive years, then a point-of-concern would be triggered under the FMP's management framework, and the Council could consider revising market squid management.
 Current state regulations for squid are not anticipated to change in the near future, however, should existing laws limiting effort or harvest be rescinded, further management actions by the Council could also be considered.

 As noted, the Council and state authorities will continue to monitor squid landings.
-If landings increase or a biological risk to the stock develops, the Council can be expected to promote squid to Active management quickly under the "point-of-concern" framework management procedures (Section 2.1.2).
+If landings increase or a biological risk to the stock develops, the Council can be expected to revise squid management quickly under the "point-of-concern" framework management procedures (Section 2.1.1).

-4.6.5 Prohibited Harvest Species
+4.6.6 Prohibited Harvest Species

-Prohibited Harvest management includes all species of krill occurring in the West Coast EEZ and is intended to ensure that, to the extent practicable, fisheries will not develop that could put at risk krill stocks and the other living marine resources that depend on krill.
-This means that OY for krill is zero, and the target, harvest and transhipment of krill is prohibited.
+Prohibited Harvest Species management includes all species of krill occurring in the West Coast EEZ and is intended to ensure that, to the extent practicable, fisheries will not develop that could put at risk krill stocks and the other living marine resources that depend on krill.
+This means that OY for krill is zero, and the target, harvest and transshipment of krill is prohibited.
 Also, EFPs will not be issued under the EFP procedures of this FMP to allow individuals to harvest krill as an exception to the prohibition of harvest.
-These actions would fully achieve the objectives of the amendment to the extent practicable, but would not account for environmental conditions and the responses of krill and other resources to changes in environmental conditions.
-This management category recognizes that de minimis or trace amounts of krill may be retained by fishermen while targeting other species; such inadvertent action is not intended to be the subject of this prohibition.
+These actions would fully achieve the objectives of the Amendment 12 to the extent practicable, but would not account for environmental conditions and the responses of krill and other resources to changes in environmental conditions.
+Prohibited Harvest Species management recognizes that de minimis or trace amounts of krill may be retained by fishermen while targeting other species; such inadvertent action is not intended to be the subject of this prohibition.